ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

 ## Workshops and scientific papers

 The research paper presentations and the workshops have a particular focus on involving students, and on encouraging the publication of high-quality, thorough research papers by students/young researchers.
+For each paper at least one of the authors needs to enregister to the summerschool.

 ## Best paper award and Springer